gojek/ziggurat/README.md

     - origin-topic - The topic that the stream should read from.
 This can be a regex that enables you to read from multiple streams and handle the messages in the same way.
 It is to be kept in mind that the messages from different streams will be passed to the same mapper-function.
     - oldest-processed-messages-in-s - The oldest message which will be processed by stream in second.
 By default the value is 604800 (1 week)
     - changelog-topic-replication-factor - the internal changelog topic replication factor.
 By default the value is 3
     - producer - Configuration for KafkaProducer.
-Currently, only following options are supported.
-Please see [Producer Configs](https://kafka.apache.org/documentation/#producerconfigs) for detailed explanation for each of the configuration parameters.
+All properties supported by [Kafka Producer Config](https://kafka.apache.org/28/javadoc/org/apache/kafka/clients/producer/ProducerConfig.html) can be provided as kebab case keywords
       - bootstrap.servers - A list of host/port pairs to use for establishing the initial connection to the Kafka cluster.
       - acks - The number of acknowledgments the producer requires the leader to have received before considering a request complete.
 Valid values are [all, -1, 0, 1].
       - retries - Setting a value greater than zero will cause the client to resend any record whose send fails with a potentially transient error.